Respect for Marriage Act: Religious organizations

 The final version of the bill divided American religious groups opposed to same-sex marriage.
-It was supported by some as a suitable compromise between the rights of LGBT couples and religious liberty, a position that was taken by the Church of Jesus Christ of Latter-day Saints, but was prominently opposed by the United States Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexuality.
+It was supported by some, such as the Church of Jesus Christ of Latter-day Saints, as a suitable compromise between the rights of LGBT couples and religious liberty, while it was prominently opposed by the United States Conference of Catholic Bishops and the Southern Baptist Convention due to their views on sexuality.

 On November 15, 2022, the Church of Jesus Christ of Latter-day Saints released a statement regarding the RFMA, calling a bill that included "religious freedom protections while ... preserving the rights of ...
 LGBTQ [people] ... the way forward", while stating that church doctrine would remain unchanged in not recognizing same-sex marriages.
 The Church has supported some legislation in the past that supported LGBT rights, as long as they also included protections for religious freedom.

 On December 1, 2022, the United States Conference of Catholic Bishops stated that "This bill fails to include clear, comprehensive, and affirmative conscience protections for religious organizations and individuals who uphold the sanctity of traditional marriage that are needed."

-Baptist Joint Committee leaders in support of the bill criticized opponents for stoking unreasonable fear, and erroneously arguing that civil rights for some, somehow means less religious rights for themselves.
+Baptist Joint Committee leaders in support of the bill criticized opponents for stoking unreasonable fear that civil rights for others would mean less religious rights for themselves.
 They noted the bill deals with civil marriage and has no impact on the institution of religious rites of marriage.

 Other denominations supported the measure.
-It was supported by over 40 other faith organizations in a joint letter to the Senate, including the Episcopal Church, the Evangelical Lutheran Church in America, Hindus for Human Rights, the Interfaith Alliance, Jewish Women International, Muslims for Progressive Values, the National Council of Jewish Women, the Presbyterian Church (USA), the Reconstructionist Rabbinical Association, the Religious Action Center of Reform Judaism, the Sikh Coalition, the Union for Reform Judaism, the Unitarian Universalist Association, and the United Church of Christ.
-Most of those organizations who signed the letter allow for same-sex weddings in their facilities and affirm LGBT parishioners.
+It was supported by over 40 other faith organizations, most of which allow for same-sex weddings in their facilities and affirm LGBT parishioners, in a joint letter to the Senate, including the Episcopal Church, the Evangelical Lutheran Church in America, Hindus for Human Rights, the Interfaith Alliance, Jewish Women International, Muslims for Progressive Values, the National Council of Jewish Women, the Presbyterian Church (USA), the Reconstructionist Rabbinical Association, the Religious Action Center of Reform Judaism, the Sikh Coalition, the Union for Reform Judaism, the Unitarian Universalist Association, and the United Church of Christ.

+Activist opinions

+LGBTQ rights activists praised the Respect for Marriage Act for codifying into law some of the protections of Obergefell but argue that the Act still falls short of everything that Obergefell protected.
+Activists and scholars highlight some important limitations of the bill, such as the Act not requiring nonprofit religious organizations "to provide services, accommodations, advantages, facilities, goods, or privileges for the solemnization or celebration of a marriage."
+At the same time, activists acknowledge that the bipartisan support of the bill is noteworthy, and that it shows a significant change in public opinion that is reflected in the actions of government representatives.